eszterkv/eszter.space/books.md

   {
     title: 'Tokyo Vice',
     author: 'Jake Adelstein',
-  },
+    quote: 'I was learning a lot from Sekiguchi, most important that it’s the time you take when it seems unimportant that is the most important time of all.', },
   {
     title: 'Weapons of Math Destruction',
     author: 'Cathy O’Neil',
-  },
+    quote: 'Our own values and desires influence our choices, from the data we choose to collect to the questions we ask.
+Models are opinions embedded in mathematics.', },
   {
     title: 'Drinking — A Love Story',
     author: 'Caroline Knapp',
-  },
+    quote: 'For a long time, when it's working, the drink feels like a path to a kind of self-enlightenment, something that turns us into the person we wish to be, or the person we think we are.
+In some ways the dynamic is simple: alcohol makes everything better, until it makes everything worse.', },
   {
     title: 'Infidel',
     author: 'Ayaan Hirsi Ali',
-  },
+    quote: 'The only position that leaves me with no cognitive dissonance is atheism.
+It is not a creed.
+Death is certain, replacing both the siren-song of Paradise and the dread of Hell.
+Life on this earth, with all its mystery and beauty and pain, is then to be lived far more intensely: we stumble and get up, we are sad, confident, insecure, feel loneliness and joy and love.
+There is nothing more; but I want nothing more.', },
   {
     title: 'To Kill a Mockingbird',
     author: 'Harper Lee',
-  },
+    quote: 'I wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.
+It's when you know you're licked before you begin, but you begin anyway and see it through no matter what.', },
   {
     title: 'The Great Gatsby',